Frequently Asked Questions about “The Plant”

 What is a combined heat and power (CHP) system?

 A CHP system is an engine attached to both a turbine and a heat recovery unit.
 The turbine creates electricity and the heat recovery unit captures the heat released from the engine.
-The heat released in our system will be in the form of steam at about 800º F and will be sent to an onsite brewery for their brewing process.
+The heat released in the system at The Plant will be in the form of steam at about 800º F and will be sent to an onsite brewery for brewing process.
 The steam will return at about 200º F and will be sent through an absorption chiller, which will chill (or heat, if needed) water running through tubes throughout the building.
 That water will cool or heat the building as needed.

 Absorption chilling is a complex process explained in greater depth here.